ivanlin69/DSLearningNotes/README.md

-# Learning Notes -  Implementing Data Structures in C/C++
+# Homemade DS -  Implementing Data Structures in C/C++

 This repository contains implementations of various data structures in C and some in C++.
 The main goal of this repository is to serve as a learning resource and a personal reference.
 The code works but might not be perfect, and the memory deallocation methods are not always included for simplicity.